 Our favourite places to stay on this sleepy Cebu island.

 He’s not flashy, doesn’t do big social media campaigns, and isn’t on popular booking apps.
-But spend a day with him, and you’ll see why people keep talking about him.
-Like most of our own parents or grandparents, Uncle Lin does not have much social media presence.
+Like most of our own parents or grandparents, Uncle Lin doesn’t have much social media presence.
+But word of mouth (and now TikTok buzz) has made him one of the most talked-about guides among Filipinos!

-Here’s why Uncle Lin is Filipino tourists’ beloved tourist guide!
+Here’s why Uncle Lin is Filipino tourists’ beloved tour guide:

 He knows the best spots to take you